- PhD Scholarships

 Czech Republic: Czech CERIC partner facility at the Charles University in Prague and in Trieste.

-Hungary: Hungarian CERIC partner facility at the Centre for Energy Research of Science (MTA EK) of the Hungarian Academy of Science (HAS) in Budapest.
+Hungary: Hungarian CERIC partner facility of the Centre for Energy Research (EK) in Budapest.

 Italy: Italian CERIC partner facility at Elettra Sincrotrone Trieste.